-- a. the direct impact of a fragment or secondary debris created by the fragment impact onto unsheltered people; - b. the impingement of blast loads on unsheltered people; - c. the direct impact of a fragment onto a structure; - d. the impingement of blast loads on a structure; - e. the direct impact of fragments onto ships, boats, and aircraft; - f. the impingement of blast loads on ships and boats.
+- c. the direct impact of a fragment onto a structure; - d. the impingement of blast loads on a structure; - e. the direct impact of fragments onto ships, boats, and aircraft; - f. the impingement of blast loads on ships and boats.

 The models for the direct impact of fragments, secondary debris, and blast loads on people are referred to as human vulnerability models.
-These models are used to predict the $P{\rm C}$ or fatality due to these threats.
+These models are used to predict the P_C or fatality due to these threats.
 These models are used not only to predict the casualties for unprotected people but can also be used to predict casualties for people in a structure or vehicle if the debris or blast load environment within the structure/vehicle can be defined.